Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

 The 55-page “pitch deck,” the contents of which have not been reported previously, reveals surprising details about how the company, whose work already is controversial, is positioning itself for a major expansion, funded in large part by government contracts and the taxpayers the system would be used to monitor.

-The document is made for fundraising purposes, and it is unclear how realistic its goals might be.
+The document was made for fundraising purposes, and it is unclear how realistic its goals might be.
 The company said that its “index of faces” has grown from 3 billion images to more than 10 billion since early 2020 and that its data collection system now ingests 1.5 billion images a month.

 With $50 million from investors, the company said, it could bulk up its data collection powers to 100 billion photos, build new products, expand its international sales team and pay more toward lobbying government policymakers to “develop favorable regulation.”